Mike-Heneghan/Castle_Quest_Android_App/README.md

 <h1>Fantasy Game Android Project</h1>

 <h2>Goal</h2>
-<p>Refactor and complete the FantasyGame project in Java then create an Anroid App to allow users to player.</p>
+<p>Refactor and complete the Fantasy Game project in Java then create an Anroid App to allow users to player.</p>

 <h2>MVP</h2>
 <ul>